hoium/pi-dash/README.md

 - Format your SD using Disk Utility ~ Format MS-DOS (FAT)
 - Download [Raspbian](https://downloads.raspberrypi.org/raspbian_latest)
 - Unzip the download
-- Burn the image to your SD Card Using [Etcher](https://etcher.io/)
+- Burn the image to your SD Card
 - Insert your SD and turn on your Pi.

 ### Enable SSH Access